Nagkiril/SlimeBounce_public/README.md

 # SlimeBounce

-This repository will contain major complete versions of my personal Android game.
+This repository contains major complete versions of my personal Android game I've made a while back.

-I've made it because I wanted to showcase what I can do - in a way that also results in something I would call a fun game, made pretty much entirely by me.
-More on this in **State of the Game** below.
+I decided to make it because I wanted to showcase what I could do - in a way that also results in something I would call a fun game, made pretty much entirely by me.

-Each individual push is made in a private repository elsewhere, thus updates here are expected to be scarce.
-Check a dev branch for the project itself and changelog past previous releases.
+Each individual push was made in a private repository elsewhere.
+Check a dev branch for the project itself and for the changelog past previous releases.

 # Gameplay Overview